MatheusJCastro/combine_FITScatalogs/README.md

 Copyright (c) 2020*

 # Combine Catalogs Steps
-This tutorial shows how to using raw data from a set of reduced images, create and combine catalogs using this images.
+This tutorial shows how to use raw data from a set of reduced images, create and combine catalogs using this images.
-The process described here need to be done for each set o filter independently.
+The process described here needs to be done for each set o filter independently.
 Here we are using a set from *Observatorio Astrofísco de Javalambre (OAJ)* and the filter used was *rSDSS*.
 More infromation at [https://oajweb.cefca.es/](https://oajweb.cefca.es/)